phac-nml/irida/doc/developer/getting-started/index.md

 See the `<profiles>` section of the `pom.xml` file to see how the profiles are defined.

 As the integration tests simulate a running IRIDA installation, in order to run any integration test the requirements needed to run a production IRIDA server must be installed on your development machine.
-The test profiles can each by run directly with `mvn verify`, but additional setup may be required for the tests to work properly.
+The test profiles can each by run directly with `./gradlew verify`, but additional setup may be required for the tests to work properly.
 To perform this setup and run all the tests, the `run-tests.sh` script can be used.
 To run a test profile with `run-tests.sh` please run the following:

 ```bash
 ./run-tests.sh <TEST PROFILE>